 By Alaina Johns

-If you have gifts to buy before we (finally) see the end of 2020, spending your money with local independent businesses makes a big difference.
+2022 will be here before we know it and if you have gifts to buy, spending your money with local independent businesses makes a big difference.
 These are our picks for affordable, distanced holiday shopping that will delight your loved ones while supporting Pennsylvania’s creative economy.

 Based in York and Harrisburg, Shea Optimum is a great gift option for luxury skincare devotees on a budget.
 Featuring small-batch, hand-packaged natural body butters and oils for all skin types, as well as beard and hair oils, Shea Optimum has a wide range of products ready to ship for under $10.